pyeventsourcing/eventsourcing/docs/topics/contributing.rst

     $ make docker-logs

-All of the commands using predefined “COMPOSE_FILE“ and “COMPOSE_PROJECT_NAME“ to keep your containers in a more organized and straightforward way.
+All of the commands use predefined “COMPOSE_FILE“ and “COMPOSE_PROJECT_NAME“ to keep your containers in a more organized and straightforward way.

 **COMPOSE_FILE** is used by *docker-compose* utility to pick development services configuration.
 The valid format of this value is: ``dev/docker-compose.yaml``.

 **COMPOSE_PROJECT_NAME** sets the project name.
-This value used to prepend the containers on startup along with the service name. ``eventsourcing`` is a great default value for it.
+This value is used to prepend the containers on startup along with the service name. ``eventsourcing`` is a great default value for it.